Elastic limit

 The study of the elastic limit is often coupled with other mechanical or thermal analyses to fully characterize the behavior of the material:

-- DSC thermal analysis to observe melting and crystallization transitions,
+- Thermal DSC analysis to observe melting and crystallization transitions

-- TGA analysis to assess thermal stability,
+- TGA analysis to assess thermal stability

 - Accelerated aging test to observe the evolution of mechanical properties over time.